AkashV420/dice-roller/README.md

 # dice-roller
-A very basic android app developed in kotlin
+A very basic android app developed in kotlin.

 ## Pre-requisite :
 * Android device
 * min Sdk version : 16
 ## How to run :
-* Download the apk file.
+* Download the apk file from the app-release folder directly.
 * Install it and run.
 ## Image :
 <img src="/app-release/image.png" height=400 width=200>